icecream17/proposal-space-in-identifier/README.md

 // Identifiers still won't start or end in whitespace let   whitespaceeeee                   // = "whitespaceeeee"

-whitespaceeeee singleword // Still Error.
-But previously this was a syntax error.
+whitespaceeeee two // Previously this was a SyntaxError.
 // Now it's a ReferenceError.
-"Identifier containing whitespace (%s) is not defined"
+'Identifier "whitespaceeeee two" (which contains a space) is not defined'

-// labels can also have spaces some label: for async (const char of "a string") {
+// labels can also have spaces some label: for (const char of "a string") {
     break some label;
 }

-function names are also identifiers(and so are parameters) {}
+function names also use Identifier(and so do parameters) {}
-class Another example with spaces {}
+class Another example identifier {}

 let some object = {
    some property: 32